r-dbi/DBItest/README.md

 ## Usage

-In your driver backage, add `DBItest` to the `Suggests:` and enable the tests.
+In your driver package, add `DBItest` to the `Suggests:` and enable the tests.
 Run the following code in you package's directory:

 ```r